nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

    objects, which will then be returned to the program.
 3. If the `LtaResponse.json` doesn't exist or has an invalid format, `LtaResponseSample.json` is read instead: a backup file to be used if there is no internet connection or an error with the LTA file.
-4. If both the `LtaResponse.json` and `LtaResponseSample.json` file come with errors, the the `LtaResponseSample.json` is regenerated by copying from within the .jar file.
+4. If both the `LtaResponse.json` and `LtaResponseSample.json` file come with errors, the `LtaResponseSample.json` is regenerated by copying from within the .jar file.
 It is then read again, and the `CarparkList` object is returned.

 **Invalid format behaviour**
 In the UG, users are warned not to tamper with these two files as it may result in regeneration of the files due to invalid format.
 As with the
 `carparkList.txt` file, any errors at all will cause the entire file to be ignored and the backup to be used instead.
-The backup `LtaResponseSample.json` should not be tampered with either, but if it is will always be regenerated from the `.jar`, which should never fail.
+The backup `LtaResponseSample.json` should not be tampered with either, but if it is, it will always be regenerated from the `.jar`, which should never fail.

 #### 3.3.3 Writing to text file
 ![Sequence diagram](images/LoadFileSequenceWriteTxt.png)
 The sequence of events for writing to a text file is as follows:
-1. The program calls the `getSaveString()` method inside of the `carparkList` passed in as a parameter.
+1. The program calls the `getSaveString()` method inside the `carparkList` passed in as a parameter.
 2. This save string is written to the text file.

 If the file cannot be found or the appropriate directories are missing, the file structure and new text file will be regenerated and then written to.